rylincoln/developer.fulcrumapp.com/_endpoints/query.md

   * `thumbnail_large_square` (jpg)
   * `thumbnail_huge_square` (jpg)

-Returns video URLs in the output for a single video.
+Returns a video URL in the output for a single video.

 The following will return a secure URL directly to the raw file.